JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

   /home/lecture1/Hello.class
   ```

-  Executing the `ls` command and passing the path to a file will echo the indicated path, returning an absolute path when an absolute path is given and a relative path when a relative path is given.
+  Executing the `ls` command and passing the path to a file echoes the indicated path, returning an absolute path when an absolute path is given and a relative path when a relative path is given.

 ### `cat`